 The police report for your Greenville, SC, auto accident is a central piece of evidence in your car crash case and will allow your attorney to build an at-fault case against the other driver in your car crash.
 This report is necessary if you are involved in a car crash where injury or severe property damage occurs.
-The police will use the evidence of the crash as well as each driver’s testimony to determine who was at fault in the car accident.
+The police will use the evidence of the crash as well as each driver’s testimony to determine who was at fault in the car accident in Greenville, SC.

 Your Greenville, South Carolina, car accident attorney will also use testimony from witnesses to build a case against the other driver that was at fault in your car crash.
 Witnesses can provide crucial information as to what happened before, during, and after a car accident that can help piece together the puzzle of your car crash.

 When an at-fault driver disobeys the laws of the road, you can establish that they were also negligent in your car accident.
 Your attorney may investigate claims that the other driver was impaired, distracted, speeding, tailgating or driving recklessly.
-Proving these claims can determine if the other driver was at fault in your car accident and help your Greenville, South Carolina, car crash lawyer build a case against an at-fault driver.
+Proving these claims can determine if the other driver was at fault in your car accident and help your Greenville, SC, car crash lawyer build a case against an at-fault driver.

 What If I Am Partially At Fault for My Greenville, South Carolina, Auto Accident?